wlee221/amplify-js-issues-repro/README.md

 # amplify-js-issues-repro
-This repository contains samples to reproduce customer issues in `amplify-js` library.
+This repository contains reproduction sample apps for customer issues in `amplify-js`.